dpb587/bosh-veneer-release/src/webapp/src/veneer-bosh-bundle/README.md

 # veneer-bosh-bundle

 This bundle allows browsing the current state of resources managed by the BOSH director.
+The focus is to present the database's view of resources in a read-only, user-friendly, but architecturally mirrored way.
+The resources mirrored here are the basis for other bundles customizing the user experience.

+## Development

-## ORM
+### ORM

 You might need to resync entities...